Y2K Aesthetic Fashion

 • thin sunglasses

 In my observation, the style can take two different directions.
 One is the darker style of The Matrix with leather jackets, mesh shirts, thin sunglasses and new tech gadgets.
-The other style is that one of the Mean Girls with colourful plaided mini-skirts, cute baguette bags, and bandanas.
+The other style is that of the Mean Girls with colourful plaid mini-skirts, cute baguette bags, and bandanas.

 Glossy leather